-I'm a registered member of the British Association for Counselling and Psychotherapy and I work from my consulting room in Palmers Green.
+I'm a registered member of the British Association for Counselling and Psychotherapy.
 I put the client-therapist relationship firmly at the centre of the therapy and it's important to me that you feel secure enough to experience the freedom of being able to open up and be who you really are in the counselling room.
 I aim to provide a warm and supportive environment where you can work at your own pace as we explore your difficulties and reconnect you with your wants and wishes for yourself.

 Broadly speaking, I believe that our early relationships determine the way we relate to ourselves and others around us, so it's likely we will explore your past, especially if it's affecting your ability to cope in the present.
 You may know that something needs to change without being able to pinpoint what it is, or it can sometimes feel as though change is impossible.
 Perhaps you know what needs to be different, and fewer sessions will be required to provide the impetus to move forward.

 I offer short and long term counselling and we will review our work together throughout the process to ensure we're taking the route that's right for you.
 The past is important in all cases, but I believe we all have the capacity to make the changes in the here and now that can lead to a more fulfilling life, and that's what really matters.

 I hold a Diploma and Advanced Diploma in Humanistic Integrative Counselling; courses that have been accredited by the British Association of Counselling and Psychotherapy, and as a registered member of the BACP I operate within their ethical framework.

 I'm committed to my own continuing professional development and I stay well informed of the latest developments within my field in order to enrich my practise.
 I also undertake regular supervision to ensure that I'm providing the best level of care to my clients.